dexidp/helm-charts/.github/CONTRIBUTING.md

 or the reviewer requests some changes.
 We try to minimize the number of review rounds, but please don't get offended if you need to update your pull request multiple times.

-Eventually your changes will be merged.
-Congratulations and thanks! 🎉👍
+Congratulations on the contribution and thanks! 🎉👍